Backtalk: Times readers sound off on Mariners, Kevin Durant and Seahawks

 When does football season start?

-Alright M’s, you kept my attention until the All-Star break, which is better than being done in May like in years past (“Larry Stone: Mariners in danger of seeing once promising season slip away”).
-But I’m afraid that if I pay attention to the rest of the year, I’m going to drive my head through a wall
+All right M’s, you kept my attention until the All-Star break, which is better than being done in May like in years past (“Larry Stone: Mariners in danger of seeing once promising season slip away”).
+But I’m afraid that if I pay attention to the rest of the year, I’m going to drive my head through a wall.

-Let’s just skip ahead to training camp please.
+Let’s just skip ahead to training camp, please.
 Dawgs, Hawks and Cougs should all be good or great this year.

 Seafan90 (online comment)